Invasion of Poland: Aftermath

-John Gunther wrote in December 1939 that "the German campaign was a masterpiece.
+American journalist John Gunther wrote in December 1939 that "the German campaign was a masterpiece.
 Nothing quite like it has been seen in military history".
 The country was divided between Germany and the Soviet Union.
 Slovakia gained back those territories taken by Poland in autumn 1938.
 Lithuania received the city of Vilnius and its environs on 28 October 1939 from the Soviet Union.
 On 8 and 13 September 1939, the German military district in the area of Posen, commanded by general Alfred von Vollard-Bockelberg, and West Prussia, commanded by general Walter Heitz, were established in conquered Greater Poland and Pomerelia, respectively.
 Based on laws of 21 May 1935 and 1 June 1938, the German military delegated civil administrative powers to Chiefs of Civil Administration (CdZ).
 Hitler appointed Arthur Greiser to become the CdZ of the Posen military district, and Danzig's Gauleiter Albert Forster to become the CdZ of the West Prussian military district.
 On 3 October 1939, the military districts centered on and named "Lodz" and "Krakau" were set up under command of major generals Gerd von Rundstedt and Wilhelm List, and Hitler appointed Hans Frank and Arthur Seyß-Inquart as civil heads, respectively.
 Thus the entirety of occupied Poland was divided into four military districts (West Prussia, Posen, Lodz, and Krakau).
 Frank was at the same time appointed "supreme chief administrator" for all occupied territories.
 On 28 September, another secret German–Soviet protocol modified the arrangements of August: all of Lithuania was shifted to the Soviet sphere of influence; in exchange, the dividing line in Poland was moved in Germany's favour, eastwards towards the Bug River.
 On 8 October, Germany formally annexed the western parts of Poland with Greiser and Forster as Reichsstatthalter, while the south-central parts were administered as the General Government led by Frank.

 Even though water barriers separated most of the spheres of interest, the Soviet and German troops met on numerous occasions.
 The most remarkable event of this kind occurred at Brest-Litovsk on 22 September.
 The German 19th Panzer Corps—commanded by General Heinz Guderian—had occupied the city, which lay within the Soviet sphere of interest.
 When the Soviet 29th Tank Brigade (commanded by Semyon Krivoshein) approached, the commanders agreed that the German troops would withdraw and the Soviet troops would enter the city, saluting each other.
 At Brest-Litovsk, Soviet and German commanders held a joint victory parade before German forces withdrew westward behind a new demarcation line.
-Just three days earlier, however, the parties had a more hostile encounter near Lwów (Lviv, Lemberg), when the German 137th Gebirgsjägerregimenter (mountain infantry regiment) attacked a reconnaissance detachment of the Soviet 24th Tank Brigade; after a few casualties on both sides, the parties turned to negotiations.
+Just three days earlier, however, the parties had a more hostile encounter near Lwów, when the German 137th Gebirgsjägerregimenter (mountain infantry regiment) attacked a reconnaissance detachment of the Soviet 24th Tank Brigade; after a few casualties on both sides, the parties turned to negotiations.
 The German troops left the area, and the Red Army troops entered Lwów on 22 September.